Travelling with your cat

 - If you’re planning a long car journey, say two hours or more, then you may need to think about a 2-in-1 carrier/litter tray and always include a water bowl or bottle.
 If, for whatever reason, you need to open the cat box during the journey, make sure you’ve closed all the car windows and doors first – you don’t want your cat escaping, particularly in a strange place.

-It’s unlikely that you’ll take many plane journeys together but, whether you’re taking your cat on holiday or you’re moving abroad, it takes a lot of planning to be able to take a cat on a plane.
+It’s unlikely that you’ll take many plane journeys together.
+When you do have to travel by plane with your cat, whether it’s for a holiday or because you’re moving house, it takes a lot of planning to be able to take a cat on a plane.

 Before you book your flight, there’s some important research to do and action to be taken: